 When I was asked to create a sponsored recipe with Genova tuna, I immediately knew what I was going to make.
 I had been planning to make an Italian Tuna Salad recipe for awhile, and their Yellowfin Tuna would be a perfect choice.
 In case you are not familiar, Italian Tuna has no mayo, rather it is dressed in oil and and lemon.
 The tuna salad also features plenty of Italian vegetables and seasoning.

-I was first introduced to Italian Tuna Salad many years ago while working at a small Italian owned diner in Providence, RI.
-The area in general has a strong Italian culinary heritage, but this particular dish was new to me at the time.
+I was first introduced to Italian Tuna Salad many years ago.
+I was working at a small Italian owned diner in Providence, RI at the time.
+The area in general has a strong Italian culinary heritage, but this particular dish was new to me.
 I am monumentally fussy about tuna and it's preparation.
-While the diner's was a little too fishy for my taste, I would eat it on occasion and it was hugely popular with the local clientele.
+While the diner's was a little too fishy for my taste, I would eat it on occasion.
+This Mediterranean tuna salad was hugely popular with the local clientele.

 Italian Tuna Salad Recipe

-- 2 cans of Genova Yellowfin Tuna in Pure Olive Oil, not drained
+- 2 cans of Genova Yellowfin Tuna in Pure Olive Oil not drained

-- 1-1 1/4 cups diced tomato, drained
+- 1-1 ¼ cups diced tomato drained

-- 1/2 cup chopped parsley leaves
+- ½ cup chopped parsley leaves

-- 1/2 of a (6 oz.) can of black olives, sliced
+- ½ of a 6 oz. can of black olives, sliced

-- 1/2 of a large sweet yellow pepper, diced
+- ½ of a large sweet yellow pepper diced

-- 1/4 cup red onion, fine diced
+- ¼ cup red onion fine diced

-- 1/4 cup green olives (without pimento), chopped
+- ¼ cup green olives without pimento, chopped

-- 1 clove of garlic, minced
+- 1 clove of garlic minced

 - 1 tbs fresh lemon juice

-- 1/4 tsp sea salt
+- ¼ teaspoon sea salt

 - Open cans into a large mixing bowl and gently break up the tuna a little.